DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

 program (and whose good faith we are forced to accept on trust).
 [^25] As Rushkoff writes:

-Digital technologies are [...] not just objects, but systems embedded with purpose.
+>Digital technologies are [...] not just objects, but systems embedded with purpose.
 They act with intention.
 If we don’t know how they work, we won’t even know what they want.
 The less involved and aware we are of the way our technologies are programmed and program themselves, the more narrow our choices will become. [^26]

-Ruskoff arrives at a place similar to Flusser's: for both is it clear that 'the less we will able to envision alternatives to the pathways described by our programs […] the more our lives and experiences will be dictated by their biases'. [^27] Moreover, as emphasized by Manovich, in a world dominated by software, it is not our
+Rushkoff arrives at a place similar to Flusser's: for both is it clear that 'the less we will be able to envision alternatives to the pathways described by our programs […] the more our lives and experiences will be dictated by their biases'. [^27] Moreover, as emphasized by Manovich, in a world dominated by software, it is not our